sourcey/sourcey.com/source/2014-03-27-javascript-object-to-flash-swf-externalinterface-bridge.markdown

 ---
 title: JavaScript Object to Flash SWF ExternalInterface Bridge
 date: 2014-03-27 08:54:36
-tags: flash, javascript, oop, programming, swf
+tags: Programming, Code, JavaScript, Flash
 author: Kam Low
 author_site: https://plus.google.com/+KamLow
 layout: article
 ---
-# JavaScript Object to Flash SWF ExternalInterface Bridge

 Have you ever wanted to bind your ActionScript ExternalInterface callbacks to JavaScript object methods, rather than use free functions?
-We had need of this the other day when adding Flash video streaming to [Symple](/symple), so we came up with a simple solution that helped us reduce clutter and write better code.
+I've always found the lack of a member function callback solution quite frustrating since it causes me to write ugly static event handlers that break the flow of my code.
+The other day while adding Flash video streaming to [Symple](/symple) day I came up with a simple solution that is worth sharing.

+The answer isn't rocket science, it's just a intermediary object registry which stores indexed delegate callbacks that can be called from Flash via a custom AS3 `ExternalInterface` wrapper.

 To get started include the `JFlashBridge` object somewhere in your JavaScript.